itsnebulalol/Apollo/README.md

 ```

 ### Functions
 all functions should have a correctly punctuated description and `@param` description for each in all lowercase.
 A `@return` description should be provided in same way if applicable.
+Functions should not contain `@author` and should be compact like shown below.

 ```java
      /** {@link GL11} scissor using minecraft screen positions.